Alignment and Disposition

 After my deep dive into alignment and what it came from, and how it got multi-purposed into D&D possibly in ways that it was never intended to work, I started thinking about one of those functions, most notably the disposition of beings that you might run into in an encounter.

 Way back in the shrouded days of early D&D, you might get multiple monsters on a single page.
-There as a stat block and maybe a paragraph, and that’s all you knew about the monster.
-In order to make the most of this real-estate, alignment had to do some of the heavy lifting of explaining how the creature would interact with people when encountered.
+There was a stat block and maybe a paragraph, and that’s all you knew about the monster.
+In order to make the most of this real-estate, alignment had to do some of the heavy lifting of explaining how the creature would interact with player characters when encountered.

 If you consider that part of alignment’s function was to help people determine how an encounter should unfold, what if you could just define the “tenor” of an encounter just as quickly as you summarize an alignment?

 Let’s look at some possible quick summaries of the overall mood of creatures when encountered:

 The beings in this encounter are hostile and will attack the player characters unless intimidated or convinced that their own welfare is at stake in such an attack.

 The beings in this encounter are ready to attack, but they won’t make the first move.
 They can be reasoned with, but their reaction to any false step will be to attack.